Myndex/SAPC-APCA/documentation/referenceFont.md

 <img width="735" alt="this is a series of weight test patches design for visual comparison between a reference font and a test font at various weights." src="https://user-images.githubusercontent.com/42009457/222089662-11c221b6-c2fa-4cf0-b9ee-32f599b3650f.png">

 We see that Raleway is clearly lighter than Arial 400.
 Absent a variable font, we would say that Raleway 500 is close to Arial 400.
 As Raleway is available as a variable font, we can find tune and find that Raleway 520 is a close match to aerial 400.
-Therefore, the offset for a 400 white font for Raleway is +120.
+Therefore, the offset for a 400 weight font for Raleway is +120.

 Raleway bold is also lighter than Arial 700, but here the difference is not as great.
 Using the variable, Raleway 730 matches Ariel 700, so the offset for Raleway is +30.